Residence in Jersey

 Before contracting the purchase of a prospective property, it is recommended that a prospective resident should first obtain approval in principle from the Jersey authorities to his taking up residence.
 We are experienced and able to assist in this matter.
-To find out more about your possibilities to acquire resident status and to acquire substantial real estate in Jersey, contact us today.
+To find out more about your possibilities to acquire resident status and to acquire substantial real estate in Jersey, complete our form for a consultation today.

 Tax and Business in Jersey

 The island's government has indicated a strong commitment to maintaining the attractiveness of the Jersey tax regime as part of its overall economic strategy.